Sazpaimon/bloop/docs/api/public.rst

     .. attribute:: dynamo_name

         The name of this column in DynamoDB.
-Defaults to the column's :data:`~Column.model_name`.
+Defaults to the column's :data:`~Column.name`.

     .. attribute:: hash_key